Last Updated on: by

 - The mitochondria also help in building certain parts of blood and hormones like testosterone and estrogen.

-- The mitochondria also play important role in the process of apoptosis or programmed cell death.
+- The mitochondria also play an important role in the process of apoptosis or programmed cell death.

 - Smith, C. M., Marks, A. D., Lieberman, M. A., Marks, D. B., & Marks, D. B. (2005).
 Marks’ basic medical biochemistry: A clinical approach.
 Philadelphia: Lippincott Williams & Wilkins.